andrew/ultimate-awesome/README.md

 - [awesome-android-Loaders](https://github.com/pa1pal/awesome-android-Loaders) - A organized list of awesome Android Loading animation libraries.
 - [awesome-arangodb](https://github.com/RienNeVaPlus/awesome-arangodb) - 🥑 List of awesome ArangoDB repositories and links.
 - [awesome-rseng](https://github.com/rseng/awesome-rseng) - A curated list of GitHub organizations that primarily serve open source or academic software projects.
-- [Design-Resources](https://github.com/SARAH-HADDAD/Design-Resources) - This repository is a collection of design resources that includes templates, stock photos, icons, fonts, color palettes.
 - [awesome-js](https://github.com/serhiisol/awesome-js) - Сurated list of awesome js extensions, tutorials, resources and other nice things.
 - [awesome-roku](https://github.com/slheavner/awesome-roku) - A place for all things Roku, Scenegraph, and Brightscript.
 - [awesome-ti-docs](https://github.com/TI-Toolkit/awesome-ti-docs) - A collection of awesome calculator documentation resources and tools from all over the web, all in one place.
 Contributions welcome.
-- [Awesome-LLMSecOps](https://github.com/wearetyomsmnv/Awesome-LLMSecOps) - LLM | Security | Operations in one GitHub repo with good links and pictures.
 - [nepali-devblogs](https://github.com/yankeexe/nepali-devblogs) - Collection of blogs/publications by Nepali devs.
 - [awesome-code-schools](https://github.com/cfj/awesome-code-schools) - A curated list of awesome code schools.
 - [awesome-merakiapis](https://github.com/CiscoDevNet/awesome-merakiapis) - Collection point for all the awesome Meraki APIs.